Ch1234566/Zero_day/README.md

 { "zero_day"
-"this is my first repository as a full-stack engineer
+"This is my first repository as a full-stack engineer" }